KTM has finally unveiled its much-awaited ADV, the 390 Adventure and we are going to see it at the India Bike Week In December 2019.

 Also Read: Five Things To Know About The New KTM RC125

-For suspension, it will come with USD forks at the front and adjustable monoshock at the back.
-It was spied testing recently, but with alloy wheels.
+For suspension, it comes with 43mm USD forks with damping at the front and pre-load adjustable monoshock at the back.
+It was spied unveiled with alloy wheels.
 In the foreign markets, it has been spied with spoke wheels, which are better for off-roading.

 The spy shots also show it with luggage accessories, which will be offered as accessories from the showrooms.
 Chances are in India also we could get the alloy wheels along with the spoke wheels version, which will demand a certain premium.